smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 **- then -**

-1. *(Optional)* Add a predefined LDA (IBM i job Local Data Area) image that will be used to set the script job\'s LDA content as the job starts.
+1. *(Optional)* Add a predefined LDA (IBM i job Local Data Area) image that will be used to set the script job's LDA content as the job starts.
 The whole 1024 characters of the initial LDA image can be configured using a function key from the Multi-Step Script maintenance program (refer to [Multi-Step Job Screens and     Windows](#Multi-St2) below).